 Choose your runtime

-Web or Native (Unreal)?
+Web or Unreal?
 A quick decision guide and what each path gives you.

 You write your world logic against the engine-agnostic Platform API either way.
 The runtime decides how it renders, how it networks, and which languages you write in.